axelrivera/fuel-savings/README.md

 - Comprehensive vehicle specifications: year, make, model, city/highway/average MPG
 - Additional metadata: engine details, transmission, size class

+## Screenshots

+See the [Screenshots](./Screenshots) directory for additional app screenshots and interface examples.

 ## Status

 This project is archived and represents iOS development practices from 2011.
 It demonstrates pre-ARC Objective-C development, Core Data usage, and comprehensive fuel efficiency calculations in a mobile application context.